Stanwood Cobb: Life as a Baháʼí

 After looking at Theosophy and Reform Judaism and other themes in religion' Cobb investigated the Baháʼí Faith after a series of articles in the Boston Transcript on the religion attracted his attention.
 He pursued the interest to Green Acre conference center in Eliot, Maine in 1906 during his studies at Harvard Divinity School preparing for the Unitarian ministry.
 Sarah Farmer much affected Cobb, and Thornton Chase was giving a series of talks.
 It was on that occasion that Cobb became a Baháʼí.

 Between 1909 and 1913 he met with ʻAbdu'l-Bahá five times (twice in Akka and several times during the latter's travel to Europe and the US).
-In 1911 Cobb and a number of others gave talks in honor of the personal invitation by ʻAbdu'l-Bahá to pilgrimage of Louis Gregory.
+In 1911 Cobb and a number of others gave talks in honor of the personal invitation by ʻAbdu'l-Bahá to the pilgrimage of Louis Gregory.

-Cobb was a founding member of the Spiritual Assembly of the Baha'is of Washington D. C. in 1933, and served on various committees (for example Cobb was Chairman of the Teaching Committee in 1935) and edited two Baha'i journals: Star of the West in 1924, and World Order from 1935–39.
+Cobb was a founding member of the Spiritual Assembly of the Baha'is of Washington D. C. in 1933, and served on various committees (for example Cobb was Chairman of the Teaching Committee in 1935) and edited two Bahá'í journals: Star of the West in 1924, and World Order from 1935 to 39.